 Proposal 2-1: The maximum number of PSCells that can be prepared by each candidate SN is included in the SN Change Required message.

-Proposal 3: The LTM Configuration ID Mapping List IE is included in the SN Addition Request message.
-FFS on the SN Change Required message (Check RAN2 progress in this meeting).
+Proposal 3: The LTM Configuration ID Mapping List IE may be included in the SN Change Required message and the SN Addition Request message.

 Proposal 4-1: The LTM Security Configuration List IE including a list of pair of {security key, sk-counter} is included in the SN Addition Request message and the SN Modification Request message to support subsequent inter-CU SCG LTM.